Library

 Chief Editor Of Luoyang Propaganda Department Of The Communist Party Of China

-This book picks out the best poems about Luoyang in the past dynasties and extracts 106 excellent works by 79 poets, from Zhou to Yuan and Ming dynasties, highlighting the themes of nature and humanities.
-The poems are brilliant and popular throughout the ages.
+This book picks out the best poems about Luoyang in the past dynasties, and extracts 106 excellent works by 79 poets, from Zhou to Yuan and Ming Dynasties, highlighting the themes of nature and humanities.
+The poetry stars are brilliant and have been popular throughout the ages.
 Because of his poetic mind and insight, he can understand the subtle details of the text and gain deep samadhi.

-This book picks out the best poems about Luoyang in the past dynasties and extracts 106 excellent works by 79 poets, from Zhou to Yuan and Ming dynasties, highlighting the themes of nature and humanities.
-The poems are brilliant and popular throughout the ages.
+This book picks out the best poems about Luoyang in the past dynasties, and extracts 106 excellent works by 79 poets, from Zhou to Yuan and Ming Dynasties, highlighting the themes of nature and humanities.
+The poetry stars are brilliant and have been popular throughout the ages.
 Because of his poetic mind and insight, he can understand the subtle details of the text and gain deep samadhi.

 Liang Shi